gosukiwi/Pasukon/README.md

   ;
 ```

+Also, most built-in unary parsers have a _shortcut syntax_.
+For example, you can
-Also, you can use `:` to use the token parser:
+use `:` to use the token parser:

 ```
 program